Sustainable branding – making a difference

 Environmental or social claims :

-It is therefore important to pay attention to the different types of claims made by these brands.
+So you need to pay attention to the different types of claims made by these brands.

-For example, the words “recycled”, “ethical” and “ecological” should set off alarm bells.
+For example, the words ‘recycled’, ‘ethical’ and ‘ecological’ should set off alarm bells.
 The sustainable brand implements a strategy to be identified as such.
 But at this stage, it’s not enough to prove that the brand is truly sustainable.

 Labels or other official endorsements :

-Environmental claims must be validated to confirm that they have been made.
-If a brand advertises fair trade, for example, it will normally display a label such as “Fairtrade”, together with the inspection body that issued it.
+If a brand advertises fair trade, for example, it will normally display a label such as ‘Fairtrade’, together with the inspection body that issued it.
 And the same applies to many claims.
 Do not hesitate to check that the label displayed by the brand is not a pseudo-label that the brand has awarded itself.

 Value for money: